rmorse/babel-plugin-jsx-template-vars/README.md

 };
 Person.templateProps = [ 'name', [ 'favoriteColors', { type: 'array', child: { type: 'object', props: [ 'value', 'label' ] } } ] ];
 ```
-This will autogenerate an array with a single value (and Mustache tags), with an object as described by the `child` props:
+This will generate an array with a single value (and Mustache tags), with an object as described by the `child` props:

 ```js
 [